freenas/freenas-docs/userguide/install.rst

-In the example shown in :numref:`Figure %s <boot_env_fig>`, the first boot entry, :literal:`FreeNAS-1415259326`, refers to the current version of the operating system, after the update was applied.
+In the example shown in :numref:`Figure %s <boot_env_fig>`, the first entry in :guilabel:`Boot Environments` is :literal:`11.2-MASTER-201807250900`.
+This is the current version of the operating system, after the update was applied.
 Since it is the first entry, it is the default selection.

-The next entry, :literal:`Initial-Install`, is the original boot environment created when %brand% was first installed.
+The next entry is :literal:`Initial-Install`.
+This is the original boot environment created when %brand% was first installed.
 Since there are no other entries between the initial installation and the first entry, only one update has been applied to this system since its initial installation.

-To boot into another version of the operating system, use the down arrow to select its entry and press :kbd:`Enter`.
+To boot into another version of the operating system, enter the number of the boot environment to set it as :guilabel:`Active`.
+Press :kbd:`Backspace` to return to the :ref:`Boot Menu <boot_menu_fig>` and press :kbd:`Enter` to boot into the chosen :guilabel:`Active` boot environment.

 If a boot device fails and the system no longer boots, don't panic.
 The data is still on the disks and there is still a copy of the saved